DaniJFerreira/Mycvonline/README.md

 ## Installation

-Use the linS bellow to install the package on your porject:
+Use the links bellow to lear how to and install the packages on your porject:

 [![html-logo](https://user-images.githubusercontent.com/117309987/207600945-61d47d83-0125-43a3-939c-468b75dfa2b5.png)][1]
 [![css-logo](https://user-images.githubusercontent.com/117309987/207601081-e83f3292-5daa-4d3c-94c8-9feb62e4d97d.png)][2]